From the Stands to the Sky

-Pilots from the Euro-NATO Joint Jet Pilot Training program sit in victory circle at the Charlotte Motor Speedway in Charlotte, North Carolina, May 28, 2021.
-The team flew a four-ship of T-38 Talons in support of the Memorial Day ceremony held at the speedway at the Coca-Cola 600 NASCAR race.
+Maj.
+Joseph Songer interviews with reporters from the Queens News Service in victory circle at the Charlotte Motor Speedway in Charlotte, North Carolina, 28 May, 2021.
+Songer led a four-ship formation of T-38 Talons in support of the Memorial Day ceremony at the Coca-Cola 600 NASCAR race.
 (U.S. Air Force photo by 2nd Lt.
 Ebony Bryant)

 |Date Taken: